 - Poor body image occurs in children as young as 3-5 years of age.

-- All of these moments are based in body image.
-And are an opportunity for you to support your child’s relationship with their body.
+- All of these moments are rooted in body image and are an opportunity for you to support your child’s relationship with his body.

-- Children naturally want to feel good about their body and how it looks.
+- Children naturally want to feel good about their bodies and how they look.
 They want to be able to do what other kids can do.

 - As your child gets older, he will likely compare himself to others.
-To do so is normal.
-But, comparisons can go south over time. and cause body image problems.
+This is normal.
+But comparisons can go south over time and cause body image problems.

 According to research on body image among children:

-- More than half of girls and one-third of boys as young as ages 6 to 8 say their ideal weight is to be thinner than they are.
+- More than half of girls and one-third of boys as young as ages 6-8 say their ideal weight is less than what their actual weight is.

 - By age 7, one in four kids has attempted some sort of dieting behavior.

-- As many as 41 percent of girls say they use social media to “make themselves look cooler.”
+- As many as 41% of girls say they use social media to “make themselves look cooler.”

-- A whopping 87 percent of female characters on TV that are between the ages of 10 and 17 are below the average weight.
+- A whopping 87%of female characters on TV that are between the ages of 10 and 17 are below the average weight for girls their age.

-Body image problems are most likely during adolescence
+Body image problems are most common during adolescence.

-- Puberty is one of the most challenging times for body image – and for lots of other things.
-So much is in flux at this time in your child’s life.
-The way they feel about their body may be one of many changes, happening all at once.
+- Puberty is one of the most challenging times for body image (among other things) So much is in flux at this time in children’s lives.
+The way they feel about their bodies may be one of many changes happening all at once.

 - Body image problems are common during this phase of development.

-- Your teenager may be excited about the way their body is changing.
-Or feel shy and modest.
-Or somewhere in between.
+- Your teenager may be excited about the way hisbody is changing.
+Or she may feel shy and modest.
+Or your teen may have feelings somewhere in between.
 All of it is normal.

 - Being in a body that is changing can be stressful.
 Hair grows where it had never been.
 Body shape changes.
 Weight gain is biologically natural and common.

 - Adjusting to a changing body is about more than just looks.
 Boys’ voices become more like men’s.
 Girls begin to menstruate.